 Office property is the most common asset class in commercial real estate.
 Usually, the market development of office properties indicates the general development of an economy.
 Consequently, office properties also play an important role at EXPO REAL.
-The office property trade fair brings together all the relevant players from the commercial real estate segment—from planners and project developers to financiers and investors, from consultants and brokers to facility managers and potential users.
+The office property trade fair brings together all relevant players from commercial real estate segment —from planners and project developers to financiers and investors, from consultants and brokers to facility managers and potential users.
 Also, the trade fair for property and investment will highlight and discuss trends and developments in office real estate.
 Advances in technology and the ever-changing needs of users do not spare office properties.

 Everyone has an image in mind when it comes to the word “office,” with a desk being its dominant element.
 However, that is merely the lowest common denominator the various types of offices and workspaces can be reduced to.
 For a long time, individual cellular offices, occupied by one to three people, and open-plan offices, with numerous workstations spread across a large area, were the prevailing models.
 Distinct differentiation can now be observed here, primarily characterized by the desire and need for more flexibility in the organization of work.
 Nowadays, shared offices, where teams collaborate closely, and private offices, where individuals can retreat for confidential discussions or tasks that require high levels of concentration, are combined.
 There are also combinations of cellular and open-plan offices, where the “cells” surround a communal space equipped with meeting facilities, service amenities and kitchenettes.
 Other variations include open office landscapes (open space) and multi-space offices.
 In open space landscapes, different work options and communication zones are combined, allowing employees to choose the most suitable environment for their respective tasks.
 In multi-space offices, larger shared offices are typically combined with a smaller number of individual or multiple-person offices.
 And there is another significant change: